Ami Mali Hicks

-Ami Mali Hicks (1867–1954) was an American feminist, writer, and organizer.
-She wrote books on art instruction and criticism.
+Ami Mali Hicks (1867–1954) was an American feminist, writer, artist, and organizer.
+Hicks art focused on textiles and other crafts, among other mediums.
+Though she was tutored in the arts, much of her skill was gained through self study.
+In addition to her artwork, Hicks wrote books on art instruction and criticism.
 Hicks was a longtime administrator for Free Acres, an independent, collectivized community in New Jersey.
-She worked with the Women’s Political Union and was a member of Heterodoxy, two radical organizations that challenged some of the more placid activism of women’s movements and suffragists.
+She worked with the Women's Political Union and was a member of Heterodoxy, two radical organizations that challenged some of the more placid activism of women's movements and suffragists.
+She died in 1954.

 Early life

 Ami Mali Hicks was born in 1867 in Brooklyn, New York to Josephine (née Mali) and George C. Hicks.
 Her maternal grandfather Hypolite Mali, was the Belgian consul to New York from 1840 until his death in 1883.
 She attended Miss Whitcomb's School and took art classes, studying with William Merritt Chase and Robert Henri.
 She studied portraiture in Paris under the artist Charles Chaplin.